DIOL-UniTN/Coach-QD-MARL/src/base_scripts/README.md

 2. `chmod +x scripts.sh`
 3. `source scripts.sh`
 It will appear the following message:
 `Hello!
-Here you can set environment and run codes` `Please enter an integer to select an option:`
+Here you can set environment and run codes\n` `Please enter an integer to select an option:`
 `[1].
 Activate environment`
 `[2].
 Deactivate environment`